Most voters will tell you they’re turned off by negative campaign mailers and ads.

 For the most part, a candidate’s personal voting history, their official votes and acts in elected office, their expense accounts as an officer holder, public statements, public court records, recorded tax liens and other public records are fair game in a campaign.

-Just as most voters don’t care about the types of personal attacks mentioned above, there will be many times when voters don’t care much about real issues you think are important.
+There will be many times when voters don’t care much about real issues you think are important.
+Attacking on issues of low intensity to the voters don’t work.

 If you doubt this, look at federal elections for the last forty years.